IsaiahN/Ariadnes-Mirror-MCP/README.md

 ## What It Does

-Most hard problems stay hard because the people working on them don't know that someone else already solved a structurally identical problem in a completely different field, under a different name, with different vocabulary, invisible to any keyword search.
+**Most hard problems remain hard because the people working on them don't know that someone else already solved a structurally identical problem in a completely different field, under a different name, with different vocabulary, invisible to any keyword search.**

 The space of all problems has recurring deep structures: trade-offs, bottlenecks, incentive traps, search landscapes.
 Human fields have